pauliejes/SandboxDocs/docs/index.md

 <h1>VW Sandbox</h1>

-Create & Deploy Simulations & Games Freely!
+Create and Deploy Simulations and Games Freely!

-The Virtual World (VW) Sandbox provides cloud-based multiplayer simulation and collaborative authoring.
-The [open source software](https://github.com/adlnet/sandbox/) runs in native JavaScript, so no plugins or installs are required.
-You can visit our hosted instance at [https://sandbox.adlnet.gov](https://sandbox.adlnet.gov/ "VW Sandbox").

-If you're interested in learning more about using the VW Sandbox editor, please read the [User Guide](user-guide/Overview.md).

-If you're interested in installing the VW Sandbox, developing content for it, or extending the VW Sandbox engine, please read the [Developer Guide]() and the [Reference Guide]().

-If you have questions, please see our [FAQ](FAQ.md) or join our [Google Group](https://groups.google.com/a/adlnet.gov/forum/?hl=en#!forum/sandbox).
+The VW Sandbox provides collaborative authoring and a multiplayer simulation engine written entirely in JavaScript.
+It runs in a web browser with no plugins, which means there is no client installation required!

+The engine is entirely [open source](http://github.com/adlnet/Sandbox) using a permissive Apache2 license.
+We promote open content licensing using Creative Commons for Government created assets.

+We are a small team of software engineers supporting the Advanced Distributed Learning Initiative and we're passionate about cloud-based simulations without the hassle of installation.